Monster0506/factBook/style/README.md

 Try to stick to a consistant style of spelling.

 Both suffixing and prefixing numbers are acceptable, however, start at `0`.
 If there are going to be more than 10 of the numbered file, pad with a left `0`.

 ## 1.6.
 Pull request formatting

 This is a simple style to follow.
 The first word of a sentance should be capilitsed.
 If there is more than one sentance, suffix only the first sentance with a full stop`.`

-If something is changed or modified, prefix with `update`.
+If something is changed or modified, prefix with `Update`.

+If something is removed, prefix with `Delete`.'

+If something is added, prefix with `Add`.

+There is a lot of leeway in this set of guidelines, so simply follow the rule that `Add sentance case.
+Remove sentance case.
+Update sentance case` looks like the previous block of code.

 ## 1.7.
 Further Guidelines

 Please use the [.editorconfig file](.editorconfig) to set your editor preferences.
-It is located
+It is located in both this folder, and in the root of the project [(here)](../.editorconfig)

-__DO NOT USE EMOTICONS IN ANY FILE, FORK, PULL REQUEST, OR ANYTHING ELSE.__ This is considered to be an unforgivable crime in the style of the project.
+__PLEASE DO NOT USE EMOTICONS IN ANY FILE, FORK, PULL REQUEST, OR ANYTHING ELSE.__ This is considered to be an unforgivable crime in the style of the project.

 The recommended line length is 120 characters.